-Pit components shall be manufactured to the dimensions and arrangement shown on the relevant Standard Drawings:
+Pit components shall be manufactured to the dimensions and arrangement shown on the relevant Standard Drawings.
+The material shown on the Standard Drawings for pit covers is steel.
+However, this could be of any type of material to support loading and other requirements:

-- a) Circular pits Standard Drawings 1415, 1416, 1417, 1681 - b) Rectangular pits Standard Drawings 1631, 1632, 1633, 1634.
+- a) Circular pits Standard Drawings 1415, 1416, 1417, 1681, and - b) Rectangular pits Standard Drawings 1631, 1632, 1633, 1634.